logseq/logseq/docs/Build LogSeq Desktop for windows on Ubuntu.md

-# Building LogSeq Desktop app for Windows on Ubuntu
+# Building Logseq Desktop app for Windows on Ubuntu
 ## Intro
-My LogSeq dev machine is on Ubuntu 18.x and my production machine is running Windows 10, I needed a way to compile the LogSeq desktop APP for Windows.
+My Logseq dev machine is on Ubuntu 18.x and my production machine is running Windows 10, I needed a way to compile the Logseq desktop APP for Windows.
 I tired & failed to make the "build" run on my windows machine but I did, however, succeed in letting my Ubuntu machine make Windows x64 files
 ## Pre-requisites
 These are the steps I took to make it work on my Ubuntu machine, sharing them hoping it helps someone else.
-I assume you have all the basic pre-requisites for LogSeq, if not you can find them at https://github.com/logseq/logseq#1-requirements
+I assume you have all the basic pre-requisites for Logseq, if not you can find them at https://github.com/logseq/logseq#1-requirements
-1. clone LogSeq repo if you haven't already
+1. clone Logseq repo if you haven't already
 `git clone https://github.com/logseq/logseq/`
 1. Install wine
 ```shell
 sudo dpkg --add-architecture i386
 sudo apt update